felixletsplayYT/Scrapt/README.md

 You can just fork the Project, do your things and create a Pull Request.
 We fork this, if it is well written, compatible with the project and usefull.
 ## I have a question!
-You can just write me an email.(english or german) felixletsplay@outlook.de
+You can just write me an email: (english or german) felixletsplay@outlook.de.
-Or just create an issue.
+Or you can just create an issue.